William R. Richardson: Later life

 After retirement, Richardson became executive vice president, army programs at Burdeshaw Associates, Ltd., a position he filled until 1995, when he became a BAL Senior Associate.
 He serves on the board of advisors of the National Infantry Foundation.
 He is a senior associate and on the board of directors of O'Connell and Associates, a defense consulting firm.
 In February 2007 he was named to the board of trustees of the Command and General Staff College Foundation.
 He also serves on the board of advisors of the Code of Support Foundation, a nonprofit military services organization.

 Richardson was awarded the Doughboy Award in 1999 by the Infantry Center and was inducted into the Fort Leavenworth Hall of Fame in 2008.

+Richardson died from complications of Alzheimer's disease in McLean, Virginia, on 15 November 2023.
+He was 94.